iamgauravsatija/vulnerabilities/cezerin-manipulate_order_information/README.md

 # Cezerin v0.33.0 unauthorized order information manipulation

 ## Detail
 Cezerin is React and Node.js based eCommerce platform.
 The vulnerability locates at function `getValidDocumentForUpdate` in `src/api/server/services/orders/orders.js`.
 This function is for generating orders.
 However, it is found that certain internal attributes (e.g., `paid` and `tax`) in this function can be overwritten via a conflicting name from user-input.
-Hence, a malicious cumstoer can manipulate certain order status (i.e., payment status, tax) by adding additional attributes to user-input during checkout.
+Hence, a malicious customer can manipulate certain order status (i.e., payment status, tax) by adding additional attributes to user-input during checkout.

 ```
 	getValidDocumentForUpdate(id, data) {